-Sure, it’s only a matter of time before someone hell-bent on having unprotected sex with as many people as possible gets genital herpes (and many other STIs).
+Sure, it’s only a matter of time before someone who’s having indiscriminate unprotected sex gets genital herpes (and many other STIs).
 But the simple fact is the virus is so common and so easily transmitted, anyone outside of an uninfected, monogamous relationship can contract it.

-You can get genital herpes even if you’re only remotely sexually active – no matter how safe and protected your sexual escapades are.
+You can get genital herpes even if you’re only remotely sexually active – no matter how safe and protected your sexual activities are.

 Using condoms certainly helps reduce the chance of catching or passing on the disease, but it’s by no means fail-safe.